bhargavsp/aws_solution-architect/aws Q&A.md

 The lowest overall cost | which means the cheapst and The most secure | means the securest
 The most Fault Tolerant and Available | Which means the my service available when I need it to be and can it withstand faults elsewhere in network or the architecture
+AWS Budgets | AWS Budgets provides the most stre
+ELB | always recommended to allow the web/application tier to the inbound HTTPS Security Group for the loadd balancer Database | database doesnt need to initiate connections to the upper tiers Database | DMS (Database Migratin Service) focus on data migration not to rewrite the SQL queries for the application savings plan | Reserved Instances savings plan covers only Amazon EC2, Elasticsearch, RDS, Redshift savings plan | Compute Instances Savings Plans covers only Amazon EC2, Fargate, Lambda savings plan | SageMaker savings plan is only for sagerMaker instance alone AWS config | lets us to define the rules and check of newely created volumes are encrypted S3 storage lens | used tp monitor and identity the S3 buckets usage and activity accross the organization S3 | if question says access use frequently pick the `standard` S3 | if question says access infrequently pick the `S3-infrequent` storage class S3 | if question says access rarely pick the `S3-Glacier` storage class S3 | if question says access there is no pattern pick the `S3-intelligent` storage class tier Aurora global database | whihc offer async replication Data Sync | It is a data transfer servie that makes easy to transfer data from on-prem to S3 or EFS Transit Gateway | communication b/w 2 or more VPCs peacefully VPC peering | good for communication of only 2 Vpcs AWS Direct connect | It is good for the hybrid cloud

 <details>
   <summary>  1.
 AWS Introduction </summary>